sendbird/sendbird-javascript-samples/uikit-samples/README.md

 ### Referring to CodeSandbox

-Each CodeSandbox sample has `App.js` and `CustomizedApp.js`.
+Each CodeSandbox sample has `App.js` and `CustomizedApp.js` which operate based on the imported `const.js`.
 CodeSandbox is a code editor that provides an instant live preview.
 The preview has two buttons placed at the top center.
-If you click the left button, you will see unaltered `App.js` rendered as a default.
-If you click the right button, you will see `const.js`, the customized component from `CustomizedApp.js`, and any changes you make on them applied and rendered on the live preview.
+If you click the left button, you will see unaltered `App.js`.
+If you click the right button, you will see the customized component from `CustomizedApp.js`, and any changes you make on them applied and rendered on the live preview.

 If you would like to get a deeper understanding of how CodeSandbox works, refer to **CustomizedMessageItems**, **CustomizedHeader**, **CustomizedMessageInput**, and **CustomizedChannelPreviewItem** which you can find on corresponding CodeSandbox samples.